gaelrgerard/laa/doc/LAA__Overview.md

 ### Personalization

 This section describes how an SAM applet MAY be personalized by [SAM SM](LAA__Terminology_And_Definitions.md#SAMSM).
+This optional process MAY be trigerred by the Device Application at some point.
+Generally, it occurs when the end user registered to this ASP.
 Notice that a SAM applet may be personalized through other means that are out of the scope of this specification.

 ![install-local-script](uml/perso.svg)